Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 ## Open Questions & Notes
 - Where should the authoritative snapshot live?
 Inline `AWSJSON`, S3 JSON blob, or mixed (short fields in GraphQL, heavy payload in S3)?
-- Do we need per-user ownership in addition to the admin gate today?
-Capture auth decisions once made.
 - How aggressively should ProjectPicker regenerate/upload thumbnails when the remote path is live?
 Consider background jobs vs on-demand regeneration.
 Any throttling should account for Template terminology in future code updates.
 - Plan for migrating existing local drafts (export tool, one-time script, or accept reset?).
 Document once the approach is chosen.